New South Wales Population 2019

 - Chinese: 4.3% About 20% of people in New South Wales were born outside of Australia, while less than 3% are indigenous.
 The most common region of origin for those born overseas is North-Western Europe (7%), followed by nearby neighbors like New Zealand.

 In 2008, a study conducted by the University of Western Sydney found that racism in Australia has gone down over the years, but it remains high, with New South Wales viewed as the most racist state.
 40% of Australians believe some ethnic groups do not belong in the country, and 10% have outwardly racist views, the study found.
 New South Wales topped this list with 46% of survey respondents saying some ethnic groups do not belong.

 New South Wales Population Growth

 Between 2010 and 2011, the population of New South Wales grew just 1.5%, which is lower than the national average of 1.7%.
 In 2014, it was revealed that New South Wales, along with Victoria, are experiencing accelerated growth.
-The greatest population growth over a year ending in September 2014 was in Victoria, followed by New South Wales, Queensland and Western Australia, with these four states together accounting for more than 93% of the country's growth.
+The most significant population growth over a year ending in September 2014 was in Victoria, followed by New South Wales, Queensland, and Western Australia, with these four states together accounting for more than 93% of the country's growth.